 Threshold – Determines the threshold from which contraction applies.
 If your threshold is set at -10dB any audio above this threshold will be contracted.

 Ratio – Determines how harsh is the contraction.
 The higher the ratio the harsher the contraction.
-For example, 3:1 ratio will divide audio volume by three.
+For example, the 3:1 ratio will divide the audio volume by three.
 Usually, you don’t want to go above 4:1 as that will start to sound unnatural.

 Release time – Determines how long it take for compression to stop, a fade-out effect.